Introduction to Power BI Salesforce Template

 Having no cons while having something as powerful as power BI Salesforce integration would be a great plus.
 But that is not the case while embedding Power BI in Salesforce.
 Let us look into the limitations:

 - Salesforce Limits: Since Salesforce was not devised to behave like a real-time depository for other tools and systems, it will not be able to handle the traffic and bandwidth that an approach as such would deem indispensable.
 So, Salesforce places a limit by itself on how much one can use it externally.
-For example:

 - Rows of data: One is not allowed to pull down more than 2000 rows of data when trying to pull data from Salesforce with the help of API.
 Unless one needs a run-down workaround, this will pretty much cancel using a large data set.
 This approach may work but it’s more likely to fail.